mcomunita/AFX-Research/README.md

 [https://mcomunita.github.io/audio-effects-literature](https://mcomunita.github.io/audio-effects-literature)

-please note the link will redirect you to a Notion:tm: web page
+please note the link will redirect you to a Notion :tm: web page

-I chose to use Notion:tm: since it allows to visualize a dynamic table with filtering, ordering, tagging options.
+I chose to use Notion :tm: since it allows to visualize a dynamic table with filtering, ordering, tagging options.
 It's also easy to update when new literature comes out.

 The papers are on topics like: